saltyorg/docs/docs/index.md

 # Saltbox Documentation

-This docs site is a very early work in progress.
+This docs site is a work in progress.

-Support will be limited for the project until the majority of the documentation has been completed.
+Please report any mistakes or provide suggestions on our discord or on the docs repo, would be much appreciated.